Collaborative marketing?? What is that?

 Who should you collaborate with?

 Deciding who to collaborate with can be as easy as asking “Who do I like?” while looking around a local networking event or browsing your Twitter feed.
-However, we recommend being more strategic and considering a business who fits one of the following criteria:
+However, we recommend being more strategic and considering a business that fits one of the following criteria:

 Similar Target Market